- Last Updated: Wednesday, 16 October 2019 10:28

-- The New Zealand Theatre Federation was founded in 1970.
+- The New Zealand Theatre Federation (NZTF) was founded in 1970.

-- It became the successor to both the British Drama League (est. 1932) and the NZ Drama Council (est. 1945) as the one National Body to provide advice, services, support and training, at all levels.
+- Became the successor to both the British Drama League (est. 1932) and the NZ Drama Council (est. 1945) as the one national body to provide advice, services, support and training at all levels.

 - To advance the writing and performance of New Zealand Theatre.

 - To foster and support the appreciation and study of Theatre.

 - To inspire high standards in all aspects of Theatre.

 - To mentor and provide workshops, train and up-skill all diverse practitioners.